Joy-less/Embers/Source/Embers/Documentation.md

 integer.floor, integer.ceil, integer.truncate
 	Returns the integer.

-integer.times {|n|}
+integer.abs
-	Repeats the given block the integer number of times.
+	Returns the positive value of the integer.
 ```
 ```
 Float::INFINITY